scala/scala3/docs/_docs/reference/contextual/type-classes.md

     x.map(f) // List already has a `map` method
 ```

-With this `given` instance in scope, everywhere a `Functor` is expected, the compiler will accept a `List` to be used.
+With this `given` instance in scope, everywhere a type with a `Functor` context bound is expected, the compiler will accept a `List` to be used.

 For instance, we may write such a testing method: